 The major weather and climatological hazards affecting Pacific Island countries are tropical cyclones and associated storm surges, severe thunderstorms, coastal inundation, flooding and drought.
 All these hazards, with the exception of drought, can be associated with tropical cyclones.
 Thus, the key climatological assessments to be made are more often than not, related to elevated risks of tropical cyclones or droughts.
 For the most part, throughout the Pacific the National Meteorological Services provide weather and climate information services on these hazards to their counterpart National Disaster Management Offices.
-In the case of tropical cyclones, NMHSs will also act as a conduit for information provided by the responsible Regional Tropical Cyclone Warning Centre.
+In the case of tropical cyclone Warning Centre.